Scaling an image is one of the most common image editing tasks, and you’ll find yourself doing it over and over again.

 Method 1: The Image Size Command

-The simplest way to scale an image in Photoshop is using the Image Size command.
+The simplest way to scale an image in Photoshop is by using the Image Size command.
 With your image loaded in Photoshop, open the Image menu, and select Image Size.

 Photoshop will open the Image Size dialog box (shocking, I know) allowing you to enter a new size for your image using any type of unit you want, including percentages.